Bi-infinite solutions for KdV- and Toda-type discrete integrable systems based on path encodings: Introduction

-The program that we follow here will be one that generalises that of \cite{CKST}, in which the initial value problem was studied for a special case of the ultra-discrete KdV equation called the box-ball system (BBS), as introduced in \cite{takahashi1990}.
-The key observation of \cite{CKST} was that each discrete-time step in the evolution of the BBS could be described by a certain transformation of a path encoding of the current configuration.
+The program that we follow here will be one that generalizes that of \cite{CKST}, in which the initial value problem was studied for a special case of the ultra-discrete KdV equation called the box-ball system (BBS), as introduced in \cite{takahashi1990}.
+To help place the present work into context, let us briefly review the construction of BBS dynamics that appears in \cite{CKST}, in which the key observation is that each discrete-time step in the evolution of the BBS can be described by a certain transformation of an encoding of the current configuration by a nearest-neighbour path on $\mathbb{Z}$.
 More specifically, configurations of the BBS are sequences of the form $\eta=(\eta_n)_{n\in\mathbb{Z}}\in\{0,1\}^\mathbb{Z}$, where $\eta_n=1$ denotes the presence of a ball in the $n$th box, and $\eta_n=0$ the lack thereof.
 The configuration after one step of the dynamics, $T\eta$ say, is given by the following formal version of the ultra-discrete KdV equation:

 Although we can make sense of the above formulation for configurations that have $\eta_n=0$ eventually as $n\rightarrow\infty$ by supposing that $(T\eta)_n=0$ for integers that lie below the smallest $n$ such that $\eta_n=1$, describing the dynamics for configurations that lie outside this class of initial data requires further thought.
 In this direction, it is convenient to introduce an auxiliary sequence of variables $W=(W_n)_{n\in\mathbb{Z}}$ taking values in $\mathbb{Z}_+=\{0,1,\dots\}$, and observe that for the class of configurations just described, the equation at \eqref{bbsudkdv1} is equivalent to